 When non-player characters are encountered, their reactions will dictate their activity in terms of business deals, violence, assistance, charity, cooperation, and a number of other actions.
 When an encounter occurs, throw two dice and consult the reaction table.
-Dice throws of 2 and 12 (exactly) are not subject to DMs; any other result is subject to DMs, modified results of less than 3 becoming 3 and greater than 12 becoming 12.
+Dice throws of 2 and 12 exactly are not subject to DMs; any other result is subject to DMs; modified results of less than 3 become 3 and those greater than 12 become 12.

 The following general DMs apply; others may be called for by a specific situation.
-If a character has served 5 or more terms in the army, navy, marines, or scouts, DM +1.
-If planetary population is 9 or greater, DM -1.
+If a character has served 5 or more terms in the army, navy, marines, or scouts, DM + 1.
+If planetary population is 9 or greater, DM - 1.